Timothy Treadwell: Early life and education

-Treadwell was born in Mineola, Long Island, New York, one of five children of Val Dexter and Carol Ann (née Bartell).
+Timothy William Dexter was born in on April 29, 1957, Mineola, Long Island, New York, one of five children of Val Dexter and Carol Ann (née Bartell).
 He attended Connetquot High School, where he was the swimming team's star diver.
 He was very fond of animals and kept a squirrel named Willie as a pet.
 In an interview in Grizzly Man (2005), his parents say he was an ordinary young man until he went away to college.
 He attended Bradley University on a swimming and diving scholarship.
 There, he claimed to be a British orphan and on other occasions claimed that he was from Australia.
+Following two years on the dive team, where he set the university's three-meter springboard records, he eventually dropped out of school.

-After college, Treadwell moved to Los Angeles to pursue an acting career.
+After college, Treadwell moved to Los Angeles to pursue an acting career, and appeared on an episode of the dating show Love Connection.
 His father said Treadwell "spiraled down" and developed an alcohol abuse disorder after he lost the role of Woody Boyd to Woody Harrelson in the sitcom Cheers.
 In 1987, he legally changed his surname from Dexter to Treadwell, a name from his mother's family that he had used informally for some years.